AARES-NZARES Travelling West Award

 NZARES will provide a grant of NZ $1,500 to substantially meet the costs of a return economy class airfare to Australia, accommodation for the duration of the conference, and attendance at the Conference Dinner and other social events at the Conference.
-The conference registration fee for the winner of this award will be waived by AARES.
+AARES will provide complimentary conference registration for the winner of this award and a complimentary ticket to the conference dinner.

-Applicants must be members of AARES and normally resident in New Zealand.
+Applicants must be members of AARES and normally reside in New Zealand.

-A call for nominations will be advertised in the August edition of News and Views, on the AARES website and in the NZARES newsletter.
+A call for nominations will be advertised in the October edition of News and Views, via email and on the AARES website, and in the NZARES newsletter.

 Entries must be received by 15 November.

 Entries are to be submitted electronically to the AARES Central Office, and should include: